Sheldstein/RootRecon/README.md

 # Disclaimer
 This tool is made for responsible use only, the developpers reject any responsability regarding its use.

+This tool is still under development, so you can expect some bugs.
+Please share them to allow us to improve it.

 # Installation
 1. Clone this repositery : `git clone https://github.com/Sheldstein/RootRecon.git`
 2. Install requirements : `pip3 install -f requirements.txt`